EcuadorTranslations

 • Vaccination records (translated)

-• Health insurance policy details (translated)
+• Health insurance policy details (translated) — Especially important if you're using international insurance that covers Ecuador.

-• Specialist referral letters (translated)
+• Specialist referral letters (translated) — If you're continuing treatment with a specialist.

 Documents for Education